venkatanaidugorijala/CancerCareAI/README.md

 ### Watch Our Introduction Video:
 https://www.youtube.com/watch?v=la3WncAyEsI

-### Get in Touch:
-Have questions or feedback?
-We'd love to hear from you!
-Reach out to us at [karthikreddykotla1729@gmail.com](mailto:karthikreddykotla1729@gmail.com) or [ishampatel01@gmail.com](mailto:ishampatel01@gmail.com) and let's work together to revolutionize cancer care.

 Thank you for joining us on this journey.
 Together, we can make a difference.